Kshitijkumar15/IOT/README.md

 If you have any suggestions or improvements, please feel free to open an issue or create a pull request.

-### Experiment 4  Traffic Light Control for Car and Pedestrian
+### Experiment 4  Traffic Light Control for Car and Pedestrians

 This Arduino program simulates a traffic light system for both cars and pedestrians.
 The traffic lights change based on the input from a push-button switch.
 When the switch is pressed, the traffic lights cycle through their phases, allowing cars and pedestrians to safely navigate the intersection.